Bomb explodes outside Tunisian consulate in Tripoli

-Libyan police had no information on the identity or motive of the attackers, and a consulate official declined to comment.

-Resentment of Tunisia among remaining supporters of late Libyan dictator Muammar Gaddafi may have been stirred by Tunisia’s extradition of his ex-prime minister on Sunday - making him the first senior official from the old regime to be returned for trial under Libya’s transitional leadership.

-The attacks on embassies and international buildings and convoys in Libya this year have underlined the disorder in the country ahead of its first democratic election slated for July 7, almost a year after rebels toppled Gaddafi.
+The attacks on embassies and international buildings and convoys in Libya this year pointing to serious disorder in Libya ahead of its first democratic election slated for July 7, almost a year after rebels toppled dictator Muammar Gaddafi

-They have also raised concern about the proliferation of weapons in the oil-exporting state that became readily available to citizens during the anti-Gaddafi uprising.
+They have also raised concern about the proliferation of weapons in the oil-exporting country that became readily available to citizens during the anti-Gaddafi uprising.

+Gunmen stormed Tunisia’s consulate in the eastern Libyan city of Benghazi on June 18 to protest against an art exhibition in Tunisia which they said insulted Islam.

-Tuesday’s bomb attack in the Libyan capital charred the Tunisian consulate’s rear gate and left a hole in the soil nearby.
-Curious neighbors gathered outside the consulate to view the damage as police officials examined the scene.
+Tuesday’s bomb attack in Libya’s capital Tripoli charred the Tunisian consulate’s rear gate and left a hole in the soil nearby.
+Curious neighbours gathered outside the consulate to view the damage as police officials examined the scene.

 “The security cameras showed a car zoom by carrying four unknown men who threw the bomb at the gate.
 The Tunisian consulate called us to investigate,” said Motassim Billah Abu Hreiba, a police investigator.